apollographql/apollo-client/docs/source/apollo-client/core.md

 This means that using `watchQuery` will keep your UI consistent, so that every query being displayed on the screen shows the exact same data for the same objects.

-Currently `watchQuery` allows reactivity via the optional `pollingInterval` argument.
+Currently `watchQuery` allows reactivity via the optional `pollInterval` argument.
 In the future, `watchQuery` will also have more options for reactivity, like connecting to a source of invalidations for reactive re-fetching, or accepting pushed data from the server for low-latency updates.
 Using it now will allow you to easily switch those options on when they become available.

 <h3 id="forceFetch">query diffing and forceFetch</h3>